Accounting

 Recommended Program Map / Program Requirements

-Visit Academic Planning to get started on your personalized Academic Plan, or schedule an appointment with the Advising Office.
+The recommended plan below meets all program requirements.
+If the classes listed as recommended don’t align with your schedule or interests, alternative options are available.
+Visit Academic Planning to get started on your personalized Academic Plan or schedule an appointment with your Faculty Advisor or the Advisement Services Office.

 First Semester: Fall